ryandward/sgrna_design/README.rst

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Create a local copy of this repository and move into **sgrna_design** directory.
+Create a local copy of this repository and move into sgrna_design directory.
 =================

-This step automates downloading the current iteration of this sgrna_design project into any directory on your computer.
-After successfully acquiring this project, you change into the project directory.
+This step automates downloading the current iteration of this **sgrna_design** project into your present directory on your commandline.
+Navigate somewhere you'd like to install before continuing.
+After successfully acquiring this project, you change into the sgrna_design directory.

 ``git clone https://github.com/ryandward/sgrna_design.git && cd sgrna_design``